zy924/Algo/README.md

 ###Exercises3: count_inversion.py
 Counted the inversion pairs in an given array.
-The Input array is "InteferArray.txt" where each line is an element
+The Input array is "IntegerArray.txt" where each line is an element